olets/griid/README.md

     Default turns all cells into blocks

---
+&nbsp;

 ###A transformation example: A progressively resposive grid

-Here's a simple example of how you might use griid's `resize` function to build a progressively responsive grid, targeting just a particular grid.
+Here's a simple example of how you might use [griid's `resize` function](https://github.com/olets/griid#3-adjusting-griid-x-cell-grids) to build a progressively responsive grid, targeting just a particular grid.
 (Note that the calculations aren't *perfect* if @griid--gutter is non-zero, but who's looking that closely?)

 	.progressive-grid() {
 	    @grid-items--max-width: [your site width];